 Private Loans-funding through a private lending agency, these loans have a variable interest rate, and a credit check must be done on all applicants.
 Repayment options vary based on your loan terms.
 Check with your lender to see what your repayment options are.
 These loans cannot be consolidated with your federal student loans.

-The U.S. Department of Education's National Student Loan Data System (NSLDS) provides information on your federal loans including loan types, disbursed amounts, outstanding principal and interest, and the total amount of all your loans.
+the Federal Student Aid website provides information on your federal loans including loan types, disbursed amounts, outstanding principal and interest, and the total amount of all your loans.
 If you're not sure who your loan servicer is, you can look it up or call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243; TTY 1-800-730-8913).

 After you graduate, leave school, or drop below half-time enrollment, you have a period of time before you have to begin repayment.
 This "grace period" will be: